nelmio/NelmioApiDocBundle/Resources/doc/index.md

     exclude_sections: ["privateapi", "testapi"]
 ```

-Note that `exclude_sections` will literally exclude a section from your api documentation.
-It's possible however to create
+Note that `exclude_sections` will literally exclude a section from your api
-multiple apis by specifying the `api` within the `@apidoc` annotations.
-This allows you to move private or test methods to a
+documentation.
+It's possible however to create multiple views by specifying the
+`views` parameter within the `@ApiDoc` annotations.
+This allows you to move
-complete different set of api documentation instead.
+private or test methods to a complete different view of your documentation
+instead.

 The bundle provides a way to register multiple `input` parsers.
 The first parser
 that can handle the specified input is used, so you can configure their